-Your health insurer may be able to help as well, depending on your concern and your coverage, so call and ask if they can help you resolve your issue.
+Additionally, your health insurer may be able to help as well, depending on your concern and your coverage, so call and ask if they can help you resolve your issue.

-If your problem remains unsolved, it might be time to seek help from the hospital administration.
+Finally, if your problem remains unsolved, it might be time to seek help from the hospital administration.

 Hospitals have “help desks” to help hospital patients resolve problems.

-Hospitals have employees, and sometimes whole departments, who focus on helping patients resolve issues.
+Importantly, hospitals have employees, and sometimes whole departments, who focus on helping patients resolve issues.
 These employees might be called ombudsman, patient advocate, patient representative, patient complaint coordinator, or some similar name.